macloo/python-beginners/web_scraping/README.md

 bsObj = BeautifulSoup(html, "html.parser")
 ```

+Let's look at a few examples of what BeautifulSoup can do.

 ### Finding elements that have a particular class

 Deciding the best way to extract what you want from a large HTML file requires you to dig around in the source before you write the Python/BeautifulSoup commands.
 In many cases, you'll see that everything you want has the same **CSS class** on it.
 After creating a *BeautifulSoup object* (here, as before, it is in the variable `bsObj`), this line will create a Python *list* (you can think of it as an *array*) containing all the `<td>` elements that have the class `city`.